 - 4.3.15 The above map is useful in providing an initial indication across the Local Plan area of potential areas for biodiversity action.
-Local partnership working between local authorities, the Cumbria Local Nature Partnership and Cumbria Biodiversity Data Centre will however be important in developing more detailed habitat network maps at a local level to inform nature recovery strategies. - 4.3.16 The State of Nature 2019 report20 provides an overview of how the nation's wildlife is faring, looking back over 50 years of monitoring and biodiversity indicators.
+Local partnership working between local authorities, the Cumbria Local Nature Partnership and Cumbria Biodiversity Data Centre will however be important in developing more detailed habitat network maps at a local level to inform nature recovery strategies.

+- 4.3.16 Cumbria is one of five national Pilot areas trialling the development of a Local Nature Recovery Strategy and has begun the preparation of a local habitats map using a wide range of data sources.
+The basemap contains 37 layers of habitat data that provide information on various habitat types in Cumbria and it can be viewed on the Cumbria Biodiversity Data Centre website.
+This data will be used in the SA assessment process.

+- 4.3.17 The State of Nature 2019 report provides an overview of how the nation's wildlife is faring, looking back over 50 years of monitoring and biodiversity indicators.
 It reveals some concerning trends and highlights the scale of the challenges facing biodiversity.
 In assessing monitoring data for the abundance of species in England, the report states that since 1970 35% of species have decreased in abundance, 31% have increased and 34% have shown little change.
 The report also explains that the distribution of species is changing with 31% of species found in fewer places than 1970, 24% found in more places and 45% showing little change.
 It explains that the greatest drivers of change for nature include:

+- Climate change

+- Urbanisation

+- Pollution

+- Woodland management

+- Fisheries

+- Invasive non-native species

+- Freshwater management

+- Agricultural management

+- 4.3.18 The report highlights the particular impact of climate change on nature, for example by attributing 48% of moth decline and 60% of aphid increase to the changing climate.
+It is also having impacts on migratory birds which are arriving and laying eggs earlier.
+Whilst the state of nature report presents findings at a national level it provides important information and trends that are relevant at a